 This decision was controversial because it meant allocating funds to a satellite company instead of a fiber optic company that could possibly deploy faster, more reliable internet service for a cheaper price in rural America.

 Even if Starlink’s satellite internet is able to catch up to the average speeds of fiber optic’s current speeds, it does not have the infrastructure in place to be able to advance at the rate fiber optic is capable of handling.
 And it also does not have the benefits fiber optic has of being able to advance other essential technologies, such as 5G Home Internet.

 For that reason, many experts, including tech policy analyst Derek Turner, view fiber optic as the only true future for broadband.
 Turner commented,

 I think the FCC would have been better to direct its resources toward bringing future-proof broadband to areas where it doesn’t make sense economically to deploy…[Satellite internet] doesn’t scale as favorably as wired broadband does.

-Starlink is in its beta phase until sometime in October 2021 and is currently offering internet service to select areas of 14 countries.
+Starlink was in its beta phase until October 2021 and is currently offering internet service to select areas of 14 countries.
 Its goal is to provide satellite internet service to the whole world, but since Starlink uses low-orbit satellites in order to reduce latency, the number of satellites it will take to be able to connect the entire planet will cost billions of dollars.